On this page, about UT timekeeping and celestial navigation, monitoring the drift of your watch using a diary is crucial.

 Correct time:

-When using your smartphone’s GPS to compare with the time on your watch, please be aware that GPS time and UTC time have a difference of about twenty seconds.
-However, many GPS apps automatically correct GPS time to UTC time.
+When using your smartphone’s GPS to compare with the time on your watch, please be aware that GPS time and UTC time may have a small difference between them.

-And it’s crucial to do this before a crossing.
+And it is crucial to do this before beginning a crossing.

 Mariners historically relied on chronometers to keep track of time at sea.